 - largest=x Font-size in pt of the largest tags.
 Default: 22

-- orderby=abc Which field to use for sorting: count, name or empty (means term_id).
+- orderby=abc Which field to use for sorting, e.g. count.
 Default: name

 - order=ASC or =DESC Whether to sort the tags in ascending or descending order.
 Default: ASC

-- amount=x Maximum amount of tags in each group.
+- amount=x Maximum amount of tags in one cloud (per group).
 Default: 40

-- hide_empty=1 or =0 Whether to show also tags that are not assigned to any post.
-Default: 1
+- hide_empty=1 or =0 Whether to hide or show also tags that are not assigned to any post.
+Default: 1 (hide empty)

 - separator=”•” A separator between the tags.
-HTML can be used.
 Default: empty

 - separator_size=12 The size of the separator.
 Default: 12

-- adjust_separator_size=1 or =0 Whether to adjust the separator’s size to the size of the following tag.
-Invalidates the setting for separator_size.
+- adjust_separator_size=1 or =0 Whether to adjust the separator\’s size to the size of the following tag.
 Default: 0

 By default the function tag_groups_cloud returns the html for a tabbed tag cloud.
 If you want to add the tag cloud directly into your theme, you could do it like this: